-The second type of indicator are volume indicators.
-These show how a stock’s volume has changed over a certain period of time.
-The reason that these are so important is that volume is seen as one of the most reliable confirmation indicators.
-For instance, if the MACD showed a bullish trend with insignificant volume, traders would think it is a fake-out.
-One common volume indicator would be the Chaikin Money Flow.
+The second type of indicator is the volume indicators.
+These show how a stock’s volume has changed over a certain period.
+These are important because the volume is considered one of the most reliable confirmation indicators.
+For instance, if the MACD showed a bullish trend with little volume, traders would think it was a fake-out.
+One standard volume indicator would be the Chaikin Money Flow.

 Penny Stocks & Momentum Indicators

 Momentum indicators help traders analyze the true strength of a given trend.
-This means that traders can more accurately predict when a recovery or a reversal is going to happen.
+This means that traders can more accurately predict when a recovery or a reversal will happen.
 In more universal terms, it helps identify a stock’s highs and lows.
 Some of the more used momentum indicators include RSI (Relative Strength Index) and Stochastics.

 Penny Stocks & Volatility Indicators

-The final type of indicators are volatility indicators.
+The last type of indicator is the volatility indicator.
 Every stock has a different amount of volatility.
 This helps investors analyze how much a stock can realistically move in a given time frame.
 For instance, penny stocks have much higher volatility and can move 10% in 10 minutes.
-In comparison, stocks like Facebook and Amazon move a lot slower due to lower volatility.
-Volatility indicators help identify how much a price is going to change over a certain period of time.
+In comparison, stocks like Facebook and Amazon move much slower due to lower volatility.
+Volatility indicators help identify how much a price will change over a certain period.
 An example of a volatility indicator is Bollinger Bands.

-As you read through the type of indicators you can begin to understand why they are important.
+As you read through the indicators, you can understand why they are essential.
 They all help investors predict where a stock’s price might go.
-It helps put traders in a position to make the most money in the most efficient way.
+It helps put traders in a position to make the most money efficiently.
 A trader must be prepared for any direction the market can go.
-It helps mitigate losses or position traders to get into trades at optimal times.
+It helps mitigate losses or position traders to get into trades optimally.

 Penny Stocks & Trend Indicators